 A scavenger hunt in a local park costs nothing and fills an afternoon.
 Five types of leaves.
 Three different textures.
 Something yellow, something rough, something that smells strongly.
 Ten feet of stick.
 This kind of prompt-based outdoor play is what child development researchers have in mind when they describe “unstructured play,” and it is consistently associated with better attention, emotional regulation, and physical coordination over time.

 The NHS recommends that children and young people aged 5 to 18 do an average of at least 60 minutes of moderate-to-vigorous intensity physical activity a day, across the week.
-For pre-school children, the recommendation is 180 minutes of total activity, including at least 60 minutes of the moderate-to-vigorous kind.
+For pre-school children, the UK Chief Medical Officers’ physical activity guidelines recommend 180 minutes of total activity each day, including at least 60 minutes of the moderate-to-vigorous kind.
 Outdoor play covers the majority of this for most children without anyone having to schedule it.

 What does not have to be bought for this to work: special equipment, branded kit, themed boxes, printed scavenger lists.
 A notebook, a pencil, and a willingness to follow the child’s interest for ninety minutes is enough.